Preventive care for posture, mobility, and fewer flare-ups

 Acute care is for the problem that is already interfering with your day.
 Maintenance care is for the patient who wants fewer interruptions in the first place.
 If your pain has started ramping up again, we simply shift gears and treat the active issue more directly.

-Book a Wellness VisitOur Murray office is convenient for patients coming from Holladay, Millcreek, Sugar House, South Salt Lake, and nearby Salt Lake Valley neighborhoods.
+Book a Free Spine & Posture ScreeningOur Murray office is convenient for patients coming from Holladay, Millcreek, Sugar House, South Salt Lake, and nearby Salt Lake Valley neighborhoods.
+If you're searching for a chiropractor near you in Murray or anywhere in the Salt Lake Valley, our office is conveniently located and easy to reach from most neighborhoods.

 This page supports patient education and local service discovery.
 It is reviewed against the site's editorial policy, connects to Dr. Cody Mecham's background and certifications, and is paired with supporting content on the blog and education hub.